Ford Racing (series): Ford Racing Full Blown (2006)

 In 2006, Empire Interactive partnered with Sega Amusements Europe to develop an arcade game based on the series, titled Ford Racing Full Blown.
 The game was released in Europe in March 2006.

 Ford Street Racing (2006)

-Ford Street Racing, developed by Razorworks, was released in 2006, for PC, PS2, PlayStation Portable (PSP), and Xbox.
+Ford Street Racing, developed by Razorworks, was released in 2006, for Windows, PS2, PlayStation Portable (PSP), and Xbox.
 The PSP version was published by Eidos Interactive, while the other versions were published by Empire Interactive.

 Ford Racing Off Road (2008)

-Ford Racing Off Road, released outside of the U.S. as Off Road, is the latest game in the series, released in 2008 for the PC, PS2, PSP and Wii.
+Ford Racing Off Road, released outside of the U.S. as Off Road, is the latest game in the series, released in 2008 for Windows, PS2, PSP and Wii.
 Off Road was developed by Razorworks and published by Empire Interactive.
 The game features 18 officially licensed Land Rover and Ford vehicles, 12 detailed tracks and 3 different off-road environments (Desert, Water and Ice).

 According to Metacritic, the game received "generally unfavorable reviews".